capillariesio/capillaries/README.md

 | Script parameters URI | /tmp/capi_cfg/tag_and_denormalize_quicktest/script_params_one_run.json |
 | Start nodes |	read_tags,read_products |

 A new keyspace `tag_and_denormalize_quicktest` will appear in the keyspace list.
-Click on it and watch the run to complete.
+Click on it and watch the run complete.

 Check out results:
 ```